|

 I would not have immediately come up with The Lowland to pair with The Fishermen but after examining the relative BookFeel I would score this comparison a 3.9 out of 5 on my completely arbitrary personal scale.

-BookFeel for The Sympathizer:
+BookFeel for

 - Character-driven